Dr Cuenca develops a new methodology for fast dielectric charactersiation of diamond

-Dr Leigh extends Spectroscopic Ellipsometry to Aluminium Nitride
+Dr Leigh extends in-situ Spectroscopic Ellipsometry to Aluminium Nitride

 Will Leigh builds a second comprehensive model for the in-situ monitoring of diamond growth on Aluminium Nitride via Spectroscopic Ellipsometry.